SamedVossberg/Studydrive_Downloader/README.md

-This is a StudyDrive loader extension for Chrome
+This is a StudyDrive loader extension for Chrome.
+When activated, the button on the website will turn green and will enable downloads just as when there was no pay wall.